stoeps13/connections-doc/source/admin/install/t_prof_install_tdi.md

         Paste the files into a temporary location on the system where Security Directory Integrator is installed.
 The wizard will prompt for this location and copy the files into the jvm/jre/lib/ext subdirectory of Security Directory Integrator.

+    !!! note
-    **Note:** As a result of this step, the database files are placed in the jvm/jre/lib/ext SDI directory.
+    As a result of this step, the database files are placed in the jvm/jre/lib/ext SDI directory.
 This directory is on the SDI classpath, but in rare circumstances may not be close enough to the beginning of the path.
 If SDI throws an exception that seems to be Java related, try putting the database JAR files in the jars\\3rdparty\\others SDI directory.

 3. Edit the ibmdisrv file to increase runtime memory.
 To increase the runtime memory, add the two -Xms1024M -Xmx2048M space-separated arguments to the Java™ invocation command.

+    !!! note
-    **Note:** On Linux systems the file name is ibmdisrv.
+    On Linux systems the file name is ibmdisrv.
 On Windows systems the file name is ibmdisrv.bat.
 On both systems the file is located in the main SDI directory.

     -   AIX® or Linux:ibmdisrv